 A goat with bloat will need to be given a drenching formula and have the sides (and only the sides) of its belly gently rubbed to help break up the hard and large gas bubble that has caused it to swell.

-The enterotoxemia can help protect a goat from overeating and the ill effects of such a condition.
-An annual booster shot of the Clostridium perfrinigens CD toxoid vaccine may also help prevent overerating disease along with tetanus.
+Enterotoxemia can help protect a goat from overeating and the ill effects of such a condition.
+An annual booster shot of the Clostridium perfrinigens CD toxoid shot may also help prevent some diseases.

 Worms and Parasites

 Worms are a constant problem for a myriad of barnyard critters, including Nigerian dwarf goats.
-If goats are kept in a pen or small browsing area (gaots brows not graze like cattle) and are not allowed to free range, the chances of contracting worms increase.
+If goats are kept in a pen or small browsing area, and are not allowed to free range, the chances of contracting worms increase.

 Even if you cannot enlarge or rotate the browsing area, there are steps you can take to reduce the chances of worms spreading throughout the herd of Nigerian dwarf goats.